What Makes a Breed Good for First-Time Owners?

 Size: 55-80 pounds | Energy: High | Lifespan: 10-14 years

-Considerations: Labs need significant daily exercise -- at least an hour.
-Without it, they channel their energy into destructive behavior.
-They also have a prolonged puppyhood; expect puppy-like energy until age two or three.
+Considerations: The honest downside is their exercise requirement.
+Labs need at least an hour a day.
+Without it, they'll channel that energy into destroying your house.
+They also have a prolonged puppyhood.
+Expect puppy-like energy until age two or three.
+(My lab mix, Benny, didn't fully settle down until he hit four).

 Best for: Active owners, families who enjoy outdoor activities, anyone who wants a social, outgoing companion.